 How to save on gear

 Looking to build up your backpacking gear closet?
-Ask friends to see if you can borrow their gear to try out different brands, or check out MEC gear rentals (also great if you’re tight on storage space).
+Ask friends to see if you can borrow their gear to try out different brands.
 The MEC Gear Swap and online marketplace sites are also good options to find deals.

 Backpack for backpacking